axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 REPLICATE_MASTER_SERVLET_PORT=8888
 REPLICATE_MASTER_EXCHANGE_NAME=tokyo2020
 REPLICATE_MASTER_QUEUE_HOST=rabbit-ap-northeast-1.sapsailing.com
-REPLICATE_MASTER_BEARER_TOKEN="4qUrxMVQanLghETmM95XX3fshkHK0wNAQycuPAVNW0E="
+REPLICATE_MASTER_BEARER_TOKEN="***"
 ADDITIONAL_JAVA_ARGS="${ADDITIONAL_JAVA_ARGS} -Dcom.sap.sse.debranding=true"
 ```

 ### Application Servers

-sap-p1-1 normally is the master for the ``tokyo2020`` replica set.
+``sap-p1-1`` normally is the master for the ``tokyo2020`` replica set.
 It shall replicate the shared services, in particular ``SecurityServiceImpl``, from ``security-service.sapsailing.com``, like any normal server in our landscape, only that here we have to make sure we can target the default RabbitMQ in eu-west-1 and can see the ``security-service.sapsailing.com`` master directly or even better the load balancer.

 SSH local port forwards (configured with the ``-L`` option) that use hostnames instead of IP addresses for the remote host specification are resolved each time a new connection is established through this forward.
 If the DNS entry resolves to multiple IPs or if the DNS entry changes over time, later connection requests through the port forward will honor the new host name's DNS resolution.

-sap-p1-2 normally is a replica for the ``tokyo2020`` replica set, using the local RabbitMQ running on sap-p1-1.
+``sap-p1-2`` normally is a replica for the ``tokyo2020`` replica set, using the local RabbitMQ running on ``sap-p1-1``.
 Its outbound ``REPLICATION_CHANNEL`` will be ``tokyo2020-replica`` and uses the RabbitMQ running in ap-northeast-1, using an SSH port forward with local port 5673 for the ap-northeast-1 RabbitMQ (15673 for the web administration UI).
-A reverse port forward from ap-northeast-1 to the application port 8888 on sap-p1-2 has to be established which replicas running in ap-northeast-1 will use to reach their master through HTTP.
+A reverse port forward from ap-northeast-1 to the application port 8888 on ``sap-p1-2`` has to be established which replicas running in ap-northeast-1 will use to reach their master through HTTP.
 This way, adding more replicas on the AWS side in the cloud will not require any additional bandwidth between cloud and on-site network, except that the reverse HTTP channel, which uses only little traffic, will see additional traffic per replica whereas all outbound replication goes to the single exchange in the RabbitMQ node running in ap-northeast-1.

 ## User Groups and Permissions